 We have access to two properties in Texas’ Trans Pecos.
 One property is in excess of 175,000 acres located at the base of the Glass Mountains, near Marathon.
 This is a very diverse property, and we also conduct hunts for desert mule deer hunting, pronghorn antelope hunting, and elk here.
 Facilities are modest.
 Our second property is well over 200,000 acres located south of Alpine.
 A modest house is available on this property.

-Aoudad Sheep hunts are normally set up as a 1x1 guided hunt.
+Aoudad Sheep hunts are normally set up as a 1x1 guided hunt for $4,700 a 2x1 hunt is $4,200.
 Hunt package includes 3.5 hunting days, 4 nights lodging, meals, as well as skinning/caping/quartering of animal.
 Airport shuttle is not provided on this hunt.
 Plan on scheduling flights into Midland where you can rent a vehicle.
 It is a 2 hour drive from Midland to one property and 2.5 hours to the other property.
 We will secure your aoudad sheep hunting license for you prior to hunting and your nonresident fee is $48.00.

 Though aoudad sheep hunting can be conducted year-around, most of our aoudad hunts take place in January, February, March, late April, September & October.
 If you are fond of warm weather, you can also effectively hunt aoudads during the summer.
 The quality of their hides are the same throughout the year which gives you a great deal of flexibility on when you can schedule your aoudad sheep hunting trip.